davexunit/CocosRPG/README.md

 Where all game entities such as the player, NPCs, etc. live.
 Static objects (things that exist in a map regardless of game state) can be placed in the map file such as Portals and Dialog triggers.
 Consult the map files that are included for formatting of these objects.
+Dynamic objects are loaded from a SQLite database file that is the game's save file.
+This is where you keep NPCs, item chests, triggers, etc. that change their state throughout the game.

 Try it out!
 -----------